levina23/bot-battlr/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgments
-Special thanks to me, my technical masters and the creators of Create React App and json-server for providing the tools used in this project.
+Special thanks to me, my technical masters and the creators of Create React App and json-server for providing the tools necessary for this project

+bot-battlr-25gz.vercel.app